Work Stress & Burnout

 - Caffeine, alcohol, stimulant, sedative, and medication review

-- Mood and anxiety screening
+- Mood, anxiety, and burnout screening

 - Headache, pain, and neurological symptom review

-- Lab testing when clinically appropriate
+- Laboratory testing when clinically appropriate

 Treatment Approach